BiomedSciAI/histocartography/experiments/README.md

 Histocartography integrates tools to make your training easier:
-- Brontes (for easy training loops and logging)

 - MLflow (for easy run comparison and tracking)

 This requires a couple extra steps that are documented below.